1/27/25, 5:00 PM

 Jesters is an intimate exploration of the acting world, capturing both the journey to independence and the harsh realities of a career that is as alluring as it is unforgiving.
 The film beautifully intertwines the personal struggles of the students with their evolving performances, making it an insightful reflection on the nature of ambition and the transformative power of art.

-Featuring guest appearances from icons of Polish cinema, including Krystyna Janda, Jan Englert, and Robert Więckiewicz, Clowns offers a deep and captivating look at the craft of acting, filled with drama, emotion, and intrigue.
+Featuring guest appearances from icons of Polish cinema, including Krystyna Janda, Jan Englert, and Robert Więckiewicz, Jesters offers a deep and captivating look at the craft of acting, filled with drama, emotion, and intrigue.

-FESTIVAL PASSES available for sale now HERE
+TICKETS & FESTIVAL PASSES available for sale now HERE

 Actress Paulina Pytlak at the Kosciuszko Foundation Washington DC Polish Film Festival!